MCMicS/jenkins-control-plugin/README.md

 ## Limitations
 * This software is written under Apache License 2.0.
 * This software follows some agile practice: Provide basic functionality and get feedback from the users.
-So, this version does not cover all needs and it is opened for any suggestion that you can use the issue feature of the github project
+So, this version does not cover all needs and any suggestion can be posted on the issue section of the github project.

 ## Thanks
 I would like to thank